mwczapski/windows_vscode_development_in_linux_docker_container/README.md

    <br>
    <br>

-3. The critical step is the deployment of the VS Code Server to teh container, without which remote development will not work.
+3. The critical step is the deployment of the VS Code Server to the container, without which remote development will not work.

    I have been unable to figure out an automated way of accomplishing this, so here are the manual steps that need to be undertaken.